 If you don't see a WordPress dashboard or prefer managing data via files, you can disable plugins using File Manager.

 Open the File Manager of your website and enter its wp-content folder (domains/yourdomain.tld/public_html/wp-content).
 There you’ll find plugins folder:

 Step 2 - Check your plugins and disable them

-If your website doesn’t use Elementor, to disable your plugins just rename the entire plugins folder to plugins_disabled (or any different name) - this will make all of the plugins inside this folder disabled:
+If your website doesn’t use Elementor, to disable your plugins just rename the entire plugins folder to plugins_disabled (or any different name) - this will make all the plugins inside this folder disabled:

 If your website is built with Elementor, then rename every folder except Elementor.
-You can also create a new folder and move all folders inside of the plugins directory except Elementor.
+You can also create a new folder and move all folders inside the plugins' directory except Elementor.
 Elementor has a special structure, and changing the plugin’s folder name can cause a site crash.
 Please make sure to not change the Elementor folder name.

-If you disabled plugins to find out which of them is interferes with the website, and after disabling plugins the site is back online, then your next step would be checking plugins one by one:
+If you disabled plugins to find out which of them interferes with the website, and after disabling plugins the site is back online, then your next step would be checking plugins one by one:

 No matter which method you choose, you will be able to find the corrupted plugin, so your website would be running without any issues! 😊